solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 ## Summary

+This proposal outlines the process by which engineers will manage upgrades to enshrined Core BPF programs, as well as migrate existing native programs to core BPF.

-This proposal introduces the concept of Core BPF programs: programs which are essential to network operations.
+This SIMD also introduces the concept of Core BPF programs: programs which are essential to network operations.
 Currently, these are embedded programs known as "native" programs.

-This SIMD also outlines the processes by which engineers will manage upgrades to these enshrined Core BPF programs, as well as migrate existing native programs to core BPF.

-## Motivation

-With the advent of Program Runtime v2 and Firedancer, native programs will eventually become BPF programs.

-Program Runtime v2 will introduce a brand-new ABI for on-chain programs, and the native programs will need to be revised to support it.

-BPF programs offer less complexity for other clients, such as Firedancer, since developers will no longer have to keep up with program changes in their runtime implementations.
-Instead, the program can just be modified once.

-For these reasons, it makes sense to introduce the concept of Core BPF programs:
-BPF programs the network depends on that should be upgraded with a special process.

 With an explicit process in place for upgrading Core BPF programs, engineers can safely manage changes to essential programs through feature gates.
 The feature